 Fishing and hunting equipment

-- WestJet will accept equipment that meets the requirements for air travel for domestic, U.S., international and chartered flights.
+- WestJet accepts equipment that meets the requirements for air travel.
+Please see below for restrictions based on your particular destination.

-- The maximum length accepted is 9.8 feet.
+- The maximum length accepted for checked baggage is 9.8 feet.

-- This equipment is subject to all applicable excess baggage fees unless otherwise stated.
+- Fishing and hunting equipment is subject to all applicable baggage fees unless otherwise stated.
 Fees are combinable where applicable.
-For example, if an item is overweight, oversized and a second item, all three fees may apply.
+For example, if an item is overweight, oversized and a second item, all three fees apply.
+View our service fees for more information.

-Antlers and horns will not be accepted in carry-on baggage.
-Containers for antlers and horns will be considered as part of your checked baggage allowance and must meet the weight and size guidelines.
-The additional and excess (overweight/oversized) fee will be charged if applicable.
+Game will not be accepted in carry-on baggage.
+Containers for game will be considered as part of your checked baggage allowance and must meet the weight and size guidelines.
+All applicable checked baggage fees will be charged.

-As antlers and horns may be damaged or damage other checked baggage without proper packing WestJet requires that all antlers and horns be:
+As game may be damaged or damage other checked baggage without proper packing, WestJet requires that all game be:

-- completely free of raw meat, blood or noticeable odour
+- antlers and horns should be completely free of raw meat, blood or noticeable odour and be padded to prevent punctures to the container and/or other baggage.

-WestJet will accept one archery set consisting of a bow or crossbow, with a quiver of arrows and a maintenance kit in checked baggage.
-This set will be considered as part of your checked baggage must be packaged in a rigid and/or hard shell container specifically designed for shipping.
-The additional and excess (overweight/oversized) fee will be charged if applicable.
+WestJet will accept one archery set consisting of a bow or crossbow, a quiver of arrows and a maintenance kit in checked baggage.
+This set will be considered as part of your checked baggage and must be packaged in a rigid and/or hard shell container specifically designed for shipping.
+All applicable checked baggage fees will be charged.

 Firearms and ammunition

-- WestJet can offer no guidance on the rules of a country's acceptance policy, and accepts no liability in the event your weapon is not allowed entry or is confiscated upon entry.
+- You are responsible for ensuring that all necessary permissions, documentation and other requirements have been obtained or satisfied before travelling.
+WestJet accepts no liability in the event that your weapon is denied entry or is confiscated upon entry.
 Please contact your destination's consulate for further information.

 - Each firearm item will be considered a piece of your checked baggage allowance.